yaseencine/GPATracker/README.md

 To run the GPA Tracker application, follow these steps:

-Clone the repository to your local machine: bash
+Clone the repository to your local machine,
-Copy code
-git clone <repository-url>
-Compile the Java files:
-Copy code
-javac *.java
-Run the main Java class:
-Copy code
-java GPATracker
-Follow the on-screen prompts to register, log in, and use the application.
+Compile the Java files,Run the main Java class: GPATracker Follow the on-screen prompts to register, log in, and use the application.
-Technologies Used

-Java
-Scanner (for user input)
-HashMap (for user storage)
-Git (for version control)